YouVersion Logo

 “You shall not covet your neighbor’s house.
 You shall not covet your neighbor’s wife, or his male or female servant, his ox or donkey, or anything that belongs to your neighbor.”—Exodus 20:17 (NIV)

 I wish, I wonder, I want _________.
 We’ve all been there—that place where jealousy, covetousness, or desiring things not our own arrests our hearts.
-And that’s the focus of this commandment: the condition of the heart.
-If you’ve been a Christian for any length of time, you know that God is altogether preoccupied with being our sole desire.
+That’s the focus of this commandment: the condition of the heart.
+If you’ve been a Christian for any time, you know God is altogether preoccupied with being our sole desire.

 The Greek translation for covet is ḥāmad, and its basic meaning is “desire.”
 It’s an interesting word due to its complexity.
-For example, in Genesis 2:9 (NKJV) it’s used to describe the trees (“pleasant to the sight”).
-But in the next chapter, it quickly shifts intention when Eve looks upon the tree as “desirable to make one wise” (Genesis 3:6 NKJV).
+For example, in Genesis 2:9 (NKJV), it’s used to describe the trees (“pleasant to the sight”).
+The next chapter quickly shifts intention when Eve looks upon the tree as “desirable to make one wise” (Genesis 3:6 NKJV).
 This reoccurs throughout Scripture—desire seems to have a motive meter.
-What is notable; however, is when the desire is good, it’s of godly origin (Psalms 19:10, 68:16; Songs 2:3).
-So, desire for the divine is healthy.
+However, what is notable is when the desire is good, it’s of godly origin (Psalms 19:10, 68:16; Songs 2:3).
+So, the desire for the divine is healthy.

 Where desire goes awry is what God refers to in this last commandment.
 It’s the idea of being discontent with what we have.
 The Theological Wordbook of the Old Testament gives us a picture of what this looks like: it’s an “inordinate, ungoverned, selfish desire.”
 In other words, it’s all about us.
-Again, this is supported in Scripture in cases such as Achan’s sin (Joshua 7), adulterous feelings (Proverbs 6:25), and idolatry (Isaiah 44:9).
+Again, Scripture supports this in cases such as Achan’s sin (Joshua 7), adulterous feelings (Proverbs 6:25), and idolatry (Isaiah 44:9).

-So, we have godly desire and selfish desire, and with this we can segue to discerning the difference.
+So, we have a godly desire and selfish desire, and with this, we can segue to discerning the difference.
 This is where the idea of intention comes into play.
-When our covetousness, our desires, work only in our favor or draw us away from placing our attention on God, His truth, His will, and His purpose, then we have a problem.
+When our covetousness and desires work only in our favor or draw us away from placing our attention on God, His truth, His will, and His purpose, we have a problem.

 I wish, I wonder, I want ________.
 For us all, I pray that blank represents how God’s desires arrest our hearts, and we shift our intentions heavenward to glorify God with what we’ve been given and not despair for what we lack.
-For truly, we are at perfect peace when our minds are stayed on Him (Isaiah 26:3).
+We are truly at perfect peace when our minds stay on Him (Isaiah 26:3).

 Pause: Why is unhealthy desire a concern for God?